ZORIUS-D-O-O/Ompiere/README.md

 ---

 ## Purpose
-The primary purpose of iDempiere is to provide organizations with a comprehensive platform to manage their business processes, including finance, inventory, sales, purchasing, manufacturing, and customer relationships, in a unified and customizable environment.
+The primary purpose of Ompiere is to provide organizations with a comprehensive platform to manage their business processes, including finance, inventory, sales, purchasing, manufacturing, and customer relationships, in a unified and customizable environment.

 ## Key Features